mikependon/RepoDB.NET/pages/docs.md

 #### Cachers

-Below are the list of cache objects that you can use.
+Below are the list of cache-objects available.

 - [ClassMappedNameCache](/cacher/classmappednamecache)
 - [CommandTextCache](/cacher/commandtextcache)